scriptotek/alma-slipsomat/README.md

 * `username` is your Feide username
 * `password` can be left blank if you want to be asked for it each time.
 This is the recommended solution, since it's not recommended to store your password in plain text.
-* `firefox_path` is the path to the Firefox binary.
-If you're on a Mac, this is not the path to the `.app` file.
-Example on Mac (Firefox installed through homebrew-cask): `/opt/homebrew-cask/Caskroom/firefox/38.0.5/Firefox.app/Contents/MacOS/firefox-bin`.
+* `firefox_path` is the path to the Firefox binary (the path should not be quoted even if it contains spaces)
+  * Example on Mac (Firefox installed through homebrew-cask): `/opt/homebrew-cask/Caskroom/firefox/38.0.5/Firefox.app/Contents/MacOS/firefox-bin`
+  * Example on Windows: `C:\Program Files (x86)\Mozilla Firefox\firefox.exe`

 Dependencies: